rkgtech/gigaspaces-sbp-jekyll/kafka-integration.markdown

 weight: 50
 ---

-{% summary page %}This best practice explains how to use Kafka with XAP.{% endsummary %}
+{% summary page %}This pattern explains how to use Kafka with XAP.{% endsummary %}
  {% tip %}
  **Author**:Oleksiy Dyagilev<br/>
  **Recently tested with GigaSpaces version**: XAP 9.6<br/>